digitalservicebund/digitalcheck-apps/packages/dito/README.md

 # Digitalcheck Digital Touchpoint

 A digital touchpoint for the Digitalcheck.
+Digitaltaugliche Regelung erarbeiten.

 ## Prerequisites